 Molly Wells comes from an athletic background.
 She incorporated her athletic knowledge and experiences into her business, Equinessence, which started in 2002.
 Her goal in the equine athletic world has always been to optimize the level of performance, extend the career life of equine athletes, and allow those with career threatening conditions and injuries to recover and continue to compete.
-Currently, Molly is the most active and most requested Equine Therapist and Equine Instructor in the world for the Animal Calibrated Electro-Acuscope/Myopulse Therapy System.
+Currently, Molly is the most active and credentialed Equine Therapist and Equine Instructor in the world for the Animal Calibrated Electro-Acuscope/Myopulse Therapy System.

 Mollys' athletic background began when she started swimming at the age of three, and she continued to swim for U.S. teams throughout high school.
 She was a diverse athlete playing both basketball and tennis throughout middle school and high school while maintaining her swimming eligibility.
 Molly then went on to swim for Diablo Valley Junior College where she achieved the status of being an All-American swimmer, and received her Associate of Arts degree.
 She then transferred to the University of Nevada, Reno being accepted into the Animal Science program, continued her swimming career with the NCAA Division 1 ranked team, and graduated three years later.
 Molly's experience being an elite collegiate athlete allowed her to understand what it takes to keep an athletes' body going through extensive training, pain, and injuries.

 Towards the end of her swimming career, Molly began barrel racing in 1999.
-She currently owned and competed on two primary horses, Go Be Quick (Quickie) and DD Sunday Society (Sunday).
+She owned and competed on two primary horses, Go Be Quick (Quickie) and DD Sunday Society (Sunday).
 Molly achieved one of her dreams in 2007 by earning her WPRA card (Women's Professional Rodeo Association) with Quickie.
 Both Quickie and Sunday are personal testiments of Molly's work, and the Animal Calibrated Electro-Acuscope/Myopulse Therapy System.
 They both had chronic conditions that are typically thought of to be career ending in the equine world however, that was not true with these two exceptional horses.

 In 2009 Quickie suffered a fractured coffin bone after falling during a run, and previous to that incident was also diagnosed with side bone (a chronic condition in both front feet).
 Molly quickly implemented her rehabilitation program and Quickie recovered 75% faster than the original prognosis.
 One of her first runs back she placed 5th out of 691 entries at the NBHA Las Vegas Super Show.
 At 18 years old, she was still sound, still competing, and continued to place and win.
 She was kept on a consistent treatment program, and her side bone remained maintained.